KevCaz/CIEE_METECO/doc/Second_meeting/Eric_notes_secondMeeting.md

 ## 2. The first metaecosystem blueprint
 We present the blueprint with nice figures and results.

-## 3. Implications of metaecosystem dynamics for regional scale functioning - the next frontier
+## 3. Implications of metaecosystem dynamics for the regional scale - the next frontier
-Here we basically recycle almost everything (including the very nice figures we have) from the current manuscript, discussing how local spatial cascade could have regional scale implications for ecosystem functioning, and how a similar matrix-based framework to the one we used for the blueprint can be used to scale-up to the regional scale (i.e., by unpacking the net effect matrix as the product of a physical connectivity matrix and a movement matrix; the physical connectivity matrix allows us to integrate the regional scale within the framework).
+Here we basically recycle almost everything from the current manuscript (a reduced more synthetic version), discussing how local spatial cascade could have regional scale implications for ecosystem functioning, and how a similar matrix-based framework to the one we used for the blueprint can be used to scale-up to the regional scale.
+Basically, the matrix approach used in section 2 can be equivalent to the framework we developed in the first version of the manuscript.
+The direct effect matrix is the outcome of the product of a physical connectivity (landscape configuration) and a movement matrix.

-## 4. Future challenges of implementations
+## 4. Empirical metaecosystems: implementation and future challenges
+The problem indeed is that there are few Hubbard brook out there and probably no data including fluxes for a whole landscape.
 Here it could be interesting to discuss challenges in terms of actual implementation.
 No one will ever monitor all fluxes at the whole watershed level and not so many systems are monitored at the Hubbard Brook level.
 To be really useful we will need to understand how to use currently available data to test metaecosystem predictions (what Kevin M. named "byproducts of metaecosystem dynamics").
 I don't think we can offer a final answer here - this is an opening and this ties in with one of our project ideas mentioned in the first section of this document using the Swiss and TRCA data.
+We could also discuss issues related to temporal dynamics (fluxes in nature are not at steady state as assumed with our approach and the strength of spatial cascade will vary widely with time), scaling movements of organisms from different trophic level in the landscape (to extend at landscape scale we need to include those movements), and the bi-directional nature of fluxes and potential feedbacks (highlighting that evidence suggest that donor-control is probably more the rule than the exception and citing here Gounand et al., 2019 NATCOM).